Ceuta: Portuguese

-Under King John I's son, Duarte, the colony at Ceuta rapidly became a drain on the Portuguese treasury.
+Under King John I's son, Duarte, the city of Ceuta rapidly became a drain on the Portuguese treasury.
 Trans-Saharan trade journeyed instead to Tangier.
 It was soon realized that without the city of Tangier, possession of Ceuta was worthless.
 In 1437, Duarte's brothers Henry the Navigator and Fernando, the Saint Prince persuaded him to launch an attack on the Marinid sultanate.
 The resulting Battle of Tangier (1437), led by Henry, was a debacle.
 In the resulting treaty, Henry promised to deliver Ceuta back to the Marinids in return for allowing the Portuguese army to depart unmolested, which he reneged on.

-Possession of Ceuta would indirectly lead to further Portuguese expansion.
+Possession of Ceuta indirectly led to further Portuguese expansion.
 The main area of Portuguese expansion, at this time, was the coast of the Maghreb, where there was grain, cattle, sugar, and textiles, as well as fish, hides, wax, and honey.

 Ceuta had to endure alone for 43 years, until the position of the city was consolidated with the taking of Ksar es-Seghir (1458), Arzila and Tangier (1471) by the Portuguese.

 The city was recognized as a Portuguese possession by the Treaty of Alcáçovas (1479) and by the Treaty of Tordesillas (1494).

 In the 1540s the Portuguese began building the Royal Walls of Ceuta as they are today including bastions, a navigable moat and a drawbridge.
 Some of these bastions are still standing, like the bastions of Coraza Alta, Bandera and Mallorquines.

 Luís de Camões lived in Ceuta between 1549 and 1551, losing his right eye in battle, which influenced his work of poetry Os Lusíadas.